derrickfutschik/derrops-website/blog/2025-10-29-good-optimization/index.md

 ## Summary

 The results were fantastic!
 In our sandbox application, the wheel smoothly moved through the simulation.
 There was virtually no latency, even for very long tools.
+This taught me a valuable lesson.

-1. This taught me a valuable lesson, that simple optimizations in highly complex calculations can yield extreme performance gains
+1. That simple optimizations in highly complex calculations can yield extreme performance gains
 2. Interest in random technology can give you great ideas